By: Spencer Israel

 This relative influx if large IPOs, and their subsequent underperformance as public companies, makes it a good time to remember the two most important dates to be aware of after a company goes public: the quiet period expiration and lockup expiration.

 In the context of IPOs, companies are subject to a quiet period both before and after the IPO date.
 For company executives, this is an SEC-mandated period of 40 days in which they are prohibited from offering new information that isn’t already available to the public via the S-1 filing.

 There’s also a quiet period in terms of research reports that can be released about an IPO.
 While there is no set deadline, sell-side analysts whose firms participated in the IPO underwriting process typically do not publish anything for 20-30 days after the IPO date.
-The purpose of this is to prevent the potential conflict of interest of a bank disseminating positive opinions about a stock having just been allocated a piece of the IPO.
+The purpose of this is to prevent the potential conflict of interest of a bank disseminating positive opinions about a stock shortly after having just been allocated a piece of the IPO.

 Once this analyst quiet period is up, it’s not unusual for most major underwriters to come out with research reports and ratings on the same day.
 In the case of the largest IPOs, like Lyft below, some of the largest banks on Wall Street helped underwrite the offering.
 Oftentimes, the influence that these banks carry on Wall Street, combined with the sheer quantity of research being made public can drive a stock higher or lower.

 On the morning that Lyft’s analyst quiet period ended, the stock opened up nearly 2% on no other news.

 Lyft’s quiet period ended on April 23, 2019, after which 11 underwriters-initiated sell-side coverage of the stock

 Even if a newly minted IPO receives a flood of positive comments from analysts, that is not necessarily a guarantee that the stock will move higher.